 Place: Bungaya village in Karangasem, Bali

 Best hotels in Bali, Karangasem area you can find here or check Airbnb places.
 I have stayed in Rama Candidasa Resort & Spa.
-Honestly, it is one of my favorite places to stay in Bali – hotel is in front of the sea (even if it’s not possible to swim there), interior nicely mixed between Balinese and modern style, spacious and green surrounding, breakfast is buffet type with big assortment and stuff very helpful.
+Honestly, it is one of my favorite places to stay in Bali – the hotel is in front of the sea (even if it’s not possible to swim there), interior nicely mixed between Balinese and modern style, spacious and green surrounding, breakfast is buffet type with big assortment and staff very helpful.

 Sacred ceremony to neutralize 288 evil spirits – “Ngerebeg”